EMVrace/EMVrace.github.io/README.md

 EMV, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for smartcard payment and runs in over 9 billion cards worldwide, as of December 2019.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

-We present a comprehensive model of EMV specified in the [Tamarin](https://tamarin-prover.github.io/) verification tool.
+We present a comprehensive model of EMV, specified in the [Tamarin](https://tamarin-prover.github.io/) verification tool.
 Using our model, we automatically identified several authentication flaws.
-One of the encountered flaws, present in the Visa contactless protocol, leads to a PIN bypass attack for transactions that are presumably protected by cardholder verification, typically those whose amount is above a local upper limit (e.g., 40 CHF in Switzerland).
-This means that your PIN won't prevent criminals from using your Visa contactless card to pay for their transactions, even if their amounts are above the mentioned limit.
+One of the encountered flaws, present in the Visa contactless protocol, leads to a **PIN bypass** attack for transactions that are presumably protected by cardholder verification, typically those whose amount is above a local PIN-less upper limit (e.g., currently 80 CHF in Switzerland).
+This means that your PIN won't prevent criminals from using your Visa contactless card to pay for their transaction, even if the amount is above the mentioned limit.
 To carry out the attack, the criminals must have access to your card, either by stealing it/finding it if lost, or by holding an NFC-enabled phone near it.

 This work will be presented at the [42<sup>nd</sup> IEEE Symposium on Security and Privacy (S&P 2021)](https://www.ieee-security.org/TC/SP2021/index.html).

-## Proving the attacks
+## Demonstrating the attacks

-To demonstrate the practical implications of the vulnerabilities we found, we developed a proof-of-concept Android application.
-Our app implements two [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), built on top of a [relay attack](https://en.wikipedia.org/wiki/Relay_attack) architecture, see below.
+To demonstrate how easy it is to exploit the vulnerabilities we found, we developed a proof-of-concept Android application.
+Our app implements [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on top of a [relay attack](https://en.wikipedia.org/wiki/Relay_attack) architecture, displayed below.

 ![Image](relay_attack.png "Relay attack")

 The outermost devices are the real payment terminal (on the left) and the victim's contactless card (on the right).
-The phone near the payment terminal is the attacker's Card emulator and the phone near the victim's card is the attacker's POS emulator.
-The attacker's devices with each other over WiFi, and with the terminal and victim's card over NFC.
+The phone near the payment terminal is the attacker's Card emulator device and the phone near the victim's card is the attacker's POS emulator device.
+The attacker's devices communicate with each other over WiFi, and with the terminal and the card over NFC.

 Our app does not require root privileges or any fancy hacks to Android and we have successfully used it on Pixel and Huawei devices.

 ### Bypassing the PIN for Visa cards

-This attack allows criminals to complete a purchase with a victim's contactless card without knowing the card's PIN.
+This attack allows criminals to complete a purchase over the PIN-less limit with a victim's contactless card without knowing the card's PIN.
 The attack consists in a modification of a card-sourced data object --the *Card Transaction Qualifiers*-- before delivering it to the terminal.
 The modification instructs the terminal that:
 1. PIN verification is not required, and
 1. the cardholder was verified on the consumer's device (e.g., a smartphone).